A Christmas Carol

-Olivier awar winning Hartshorn-Hook productions team up with MasterChef winner Natalie Coleman to bring us A Christmas Carol at Scrooge’s Parlour, staged by The Flanagan Collective in a drafty warehouse near Liverpool Street in London.
+Olivier award winning Hartshorn-Hook productions team up with MasterChef winner Natalie Coleman to bring us A Christmas Carol at Scrooge’s Parlour, staged by The Flanagan Collective in a drafty warehouse near Liverpool Street in London.

 We all know the classic Charles Dickens tale of the miserly old Ebenezer Scrooge who is visited by three ghosts to turn around his anti-social ways before it is too late.
 A Christmas Carol is such a staple in Christmas, having the chance to be a part of the story sounded just wonderful.